valariems/valariems.github.io/resume.md

   * Create design system, including pattern library, content guidelines, and accessibility recommendations, to lead new era of user interface for products.
   * Build UX team from one individual contributor to team of three UX designers.
   * Establish user research program and user pool sufficient to fill usability sessions within hours of invitation.
-  * Conduct research activities including focus groups, user testing, and surveys, and report results, including evidence-backed recommendations.
+  * Conduct research activities including focus groups, user testing, and surveys, and report results with evidence-backed recommendations.

 ### UX/UI Designer <br />OrgSync, Oct 2012 - May 2016